The Roots of Modern America Blog

 On a recent research trip to the National Maritime Museum archives in Greenwich, U.K., I was working through the papers of William Schaw Lindsay, the M.P. who was the most vocal supporter of the Confederacy in Parliament.
 Lindsay traveled widely in the U.S. before the Civil War.
 Indeed, he was in America during the 1860 Presidential election and as a leading British businessman and representative he met many U.S. politicians.
 Lindsay corresponded with numerous Americans during the secession crisis.
 In 1861 he gave a speech at the North Shields Mechanic’s Institute on “America and the Americans” in which he argued that the separation of the North and South was permanent, that war was avoidable if Britain and others intervened, and that while slavery was abominable the North had no intention of eliminating or abolishing the institution.
 Taking Lincoln at his word, Lindsay thought slavery would not be touched in the states in which it existed.
 As for the future promise of America, it lay in the west.
 He traveled the Illinois Central Railroad in 1860 and observed first-hand “as far as the eye could see” the open lands on the prairie.
 This was a land of huge potential, he told his British listeners, and separation without war was preferable to a tragic national bloodbath.
-On his tour through America in the fall of 1860, Lindsay met Virginia’s leading U.S. senator–James Maury Mason.
+On his tour through America in the fall of 1860, Lindsay met Virginia’s leading U.S. senator–James M. Mason.
 Then, during the war he hosted Mason who as the Confederacy’s lead diplomat sought British recognition for the Confederate States.

 Header from James M. Mason December 21, 1869 letter to William Schaw Lindsay from "Clarens"